misterseyiayeni/flask-prediction-microservice/README.md

 ### Overview

-This Python script creates a Flask app that generates a training dataset using the make_blobs function from the sklearn.datasets library.
+This Python script runs on GCP to create a Flask app that generates a training dataset using the make_blobs function from the sklearn.datasets library.
 The LogisticRegression model is then fitted on the training dataset.
 The predict function defined in the code takes an input and generates a new dataset using make_blobs, fits the model on the new dataset, and returns a prediction in JSON format.
 The NpEncoder class is used to encode the NumPy arrays in the JSON output.
 Finally, the Flask app is run on the local server at port 8080.

 ### Usage
 You can use the curl command to test the behavior of the Flask REST endpoint.
 For example, you can send a POST request to the URL http://localhost:8080/predict with an input of n_samples samples in JSON format to get a prediction in JSON format.